 North to the Orient, 1931

 In 1931, Charles and Anne flew to Japan by way of Canada and the northern Pacific Ocean.
 By this time, their first child, Charles Jr., had been born.
 The flight was conceived and paid for by Lindbergh, even though he was an official aviation consultant with Pan American.
 Lindbergh had his Lockheed Sirius modified into a seaplane and spent two months planning the flight.
+During the flight, Anne served as the navigator and radio operator.

 Anne later wrote: